Sagenso/MIRAD/README.md

 The method can be summarized as follows:

 1. For each feature, the `Digitizer` defines quantile-based bins and encodes feature values as bin ordinals,
-2. The `EmbeddingSumModule` defines a parameter for each bin of each feature and implements evaluation as sum of the parameters corresponding to bin ordinals in the input vector,
+2. The `EmbeddingSumModule` defines a trainable parameter for each bin of each feature and implements evaluation as sum of the trainable parameters corresponding to bin ordinals in the input vector,
 3. The `EmbeddingSumClassifier` trains the `EmbeddingSumModule` using gradient descent and a compound loss function combining binary cross-entropy with regularization terms that encourage desirable properties of the model.